kimmobrunfeldt/url-to-image/README.md

 Options:
-  --width         Width of the viewport                 [string] [default: 1280] --height        Height of the viewport                 [string] [default: 800] --ajax-timeout  How long in ms do we wait for additional requests after all
+  --width              Width of the viewport            [string] [default: 1280] --height             Height of the viewport            [string] [default: 800] --ajax-timeout       How long in ms do we wait for additional requests after
-                  initial requests have gotten their response
-                                                         [string] [default: 300]
-  --max-timeout   How long in ms do we wait at maximum.
-The screenshot is taken
-                  after this time even though resources are not loaded [string] [default: 10000] --kill-timeout  How long in ms do we wait for phantomjs process to finish.
-If the process is running after this time, it is killed.
+                       all initial requests have gotten their response [string] [default: 300] --max-timeout        How long in ms do we wait at maximum.
+The screenshot is taken after this time even though resources are not loaded                          [string] [default: 10000] --kill-timeout       How long in ms do we wait for phantomjs process to finish.
+If the process is running after this time, it is killed.                        [string] [default: 120000] --phantom-arguments  Command line arguments to be passed to phantomjs process.You must use the format
+                       --phantom-arguments="--version".
-                                                      [string] [default: 120000]
+                                  [string] [default: "--ignore-ssl-errors=true"]
-  --verbose       If set, script will output additional information to stdout.
+  --verbose            If set, script will output additional information to
-                                                      [boolean] [default: false]
-  -h, --help      Show help                                            [boolean] -v, --version   Show version number                                  [boolean]
+                       stdout.                        [boolean] [default: false] -h, --help           Show help                                       [boolean] -v, --version        Show version number                             [boolean]

 Examples:
   urltoimage http://google.com google.png